-3.3.2.5 Rate Generator and Supplemental Filing Module for ACM/ICM
+3.3.2.6 Rate Generator and Supplemental Filing Module for ACM/ICM

-The supplemental filing module for ACM/ICM supporting the rate generator model will assist the distributor in calculating the distributor's threshold.
+The filing module for ACM/ICM will assist the distributor in calculating the distributor's threshold.
 The distributor will then tabulate the value of its eligible investments and compare this to the threshold result to determine the amount that would be eligible for recovery.
-Other calculation work forms will be provided to calculate the revenue requirement for each project proposed for inclusion in the ICM request in the supplemental filing module.
-Once all work forms are completed and listed in the supplemental module, the tabulated revenue requirement will be converted into class-specific rate riders.
-The rate riders will need to be added to Tab 18 of the rate generator model in order for them to be displayed on the Tariff of Rates and Charges.
+Once all tabs are completed and listed in the filing module for ACM/ICM, the tabulated revenue requirement will be converted into class-specific rate riders.
+The rate riders will need to be added to Tab 18.
+Additional Rates of the rate generator model in order for them to be displayed on the Tariff of Rates and Charges.